blocks-to-text/top/README.md

 ## [Isolate the Notional Machine](https://github.com/blocks-to-text/isolate-the-notional-machine)

 Guiding student's attention to the computer itself doesn't require a deep dive into compiler design or hardware.
-It's enough to teach a series of visualizations, diagrams, and vocabulary that are accurate but manageable for students.
+It's enough to teach a series of visualizations, diagrams, refactoring techniques, and vocabulary that are accurate but manageable for students.

 This combination of skills makes up a student's notional machine: their understanding of how the computer interprets and executes a program.
 Explicitly teaching a notional machine for your programming language will give students a common vocabulary for talking about what they are learning, and will help them avoid understanding their programs by analogy.